dakilaledesma/intro-ml/cnn-tutorial.md

 ------------ | -------------
 ![normal_mnist](https://i.imgur.com/2ayEHKT.png?1) | ![noisy_mnist](https://i.imgur.com/gnmrCLO.png)

-<sub> taken w/o permission from: https://cs.stanford.edu/people/karpathy/convnetjs/mnist.png & https://csc.lsu.edu/~saikat/n-mnist/ </sub>
+<sub> above taken w/o permission from: https://cs.stanford.edu/people/karpathy/convnetjs/mnist.png & https://csc.lsu.edu/~saikat/n-mnist/ </sub>

 As you can see, the images are a lot noisier.
 The simplest benefit to Dropout is that it allows the model to become more tolerant of errors.
 Adding this artificial noise actually allows it to learn from "worse" but still representative data.
 For example, if you were training on cat images and some of your cat images are partially covered by another object, a dropout model would be more tolerant, and more accurate, then a model without dropout.
 This is one of the Dropout's biggest benefits against overfitting as well.